iq2525/tv-guide/README.md

 The main component is the 'App.js' component.
 All the Redux setup is done is this file.

-This then allowed me to create 2 simple presentational Components - WeatherDetails & WeatherControlPanel.
+This then allowed me to create 2 simple presentational Components - TVGuideDetails & TVGuideControlPanel.

 This is a common pattern with React and makes it easier to manage code.